isomerpages/moe-crestsec/_co-curricular-activities/Co Curricular Activities.md

 ---
 ### Co Curricular Activities

-Click the immage to watch the CCA videos.
+Click the image to watch the CCA videos.

 #### Sports & Games